velbix/git-year/README.md

 - Python 3.8+
 - Git available in PATH
 - A terminal with ANSI color support (all modern terminals)
-- On legacy cmd.exe ANSI colors may fall back to monochrome.
+- On legacy cmd.exe ANSI colors may fall back to monochrome

 ---